rexcoleman/IBMDataScienceProfessionalSpecialization/README.md

 ## Overview

 This repository showcases my journey through the IBM Data Science Professional Certificate program.
-The portfolio highlights my proficiency in data science tools, methodologies, and applications, demonstrated through a series of projects that reflect real-world scenarios.
+This specialization provides a comprehensive overview of data science fundamentals, emphasizing practical applications and real-world scenarios.
 Each project aligns with the skills and knowledge necessary for a data scientist, culminating in this capstone project forecasting SpaceX rocket launch success: [report](https://github.com/rexcoleman/IBMDataScienceProfessionalSpecialization/blob/main/Capstone_Project_WinningTheSpaceRaceWithDataScience.pdf), [code](https://github.com/rexcoleman/IBMDataScienceProfessionalSpecialization/tree/main/C_10_AppliedDataScienceCapstone).
+Specifically for this repository, I would like to showcase 4 skills that are not as clearly demonstrated in other parts of my portfolio: web scraping, SQL, interactive map plotting with Folium, and dashboard plotting with Plotly and Dash.

 ## Certificate Highlights